AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/errors.md

     }
 ```

-✔️ To resolve, ensure that the authority endpoint probided is valid.
+✔️ To resolve, ensure that the authority endpoint provided is a valid URL.

 ```javascript
 auth: {